Wild Wonder Micro Grant Fellows

 PROJECT DESCRIPTION

-Spreading Nature Journaling in Brazil will build on the excitement for nature journaling already in the São Paulo area by offering workshops, lectures, and in-person meetings with the aim of expanding nature journaling to the region.
-Specific activities include presenting at the Educators Forum in November, supporting nature journaling mentors online and in person through regular meetings, translating key nature journaling materials into Brazilian Portuguese, and providing motivational materials.
+Spreading Nature Journaling in Brazil built on the excitement for nature journaling already in the São Paulo area offering workshops, lectures, and in-person meetings expanding nature journaling to the region.
+Activities included presenting at the Educators Forum in November, supporting nature journaling mentors online and in person through regular meetings, translating key nature journaling materials into Brazilian Portuguese, and providing motivational materials.
+All of these activities supported their goals to increase the number of practitioners, strengthen partnerships, and support educators to use Nature Journaling as an education tool.
+The reach of this program stood out to Morandini.
+“After the 1st Online Meeting we realised that we were not limited by the Sao Paulo State borders, that we were reaching people from places that are far away that we didn't imagine to connect before,” Morandini said.
+“We met people from other cities, states, and countries, increasing our network and opening our minds to new possibilities.”

-The Micro Grant will support the creation of a nature journaling library, purchase nature journaling supplies and signage for workshops, and translation and printing of nature journaling materials.
+The Wild Wonder Micro Grant, Spreading Nature Journaling in Brazil, supported the creation of a nature journaling library, nature journaling supplies and signage for workshops, and translation and printing of nature journaling materials

 2024 Round 1 Micro Grant Fellows